sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 #### Charges and Capacity

 By default magic items have capacity for 3 charges.
-When a charge is used on a magic item, place a red card on it, white-side-up.
+When a charge is used from a magic item, place a red card on it, white-side-up.

 Sometimes charges are lost *permanently*.
 This means it loses a charge and its capacity for charges decreases by 1.
 When this happens, place a red